inblocks/precedence/README.md

   - `hash` is the fingerprint of the original data;
   - `address` is used for proof-of-ownership, corresponding to the public key of ECDSA key pair used to sign the root `hash`;
   - `signature` is the Ethereum signature of the root `hash`;
-  - `chains` is the map of relation between a chain and its last record identifier.
+  - `chains` is the map of relation between a chain and its last record identifier;

 We can check that:
 - the fingerprint of `seed` value is equal to `provable.seed` value: